 The Gallery’s permanent collection of more than 12,000 objects has been called the best balanced in the state outside of metropolitan New York City.
 In addition to its collection, the Gallery offers a year-round schedule of temporary exhibitions, lectures, concerts, tours and family activities.

 The Gallery was founded in 1913 by Emily Sibley Watson as a memorial to her son, architect James Averell.
 Given in trust to the University of Rochester, it is one of the few university-affiliated art museums in the country that also serves as community art museum.
-Today it is supported primarily by its members, the University of Rochester and public funds from Monroe County and the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.
+Today it is supported primarily by its members, and the University of Rochester.
+Memorial Art Gallery is also supported, in part, by the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.
 Half-price Thursday admission is made possible in part by Monroe County.

 In honor of the Memorial Art Gallery’s centennial, we offer five timelines exploring the stories of art & artists in the greater Rochester area from the first explorers and settlers to the present day.
 We would like to thank all those that worked on this Timeline.
 Acknowledgments

 In July 2014, University of Rochester President Joel Seligman and Memorial Art Gallery Board of Managers Chair Jim Durfee announced that Jonathan Binstock had been named the Mary W. and Donald R. Clark Director of the MAG.
 Binstock comes to Rochester from New York City, where he was a senior vice president and senior advisor in modern and contemporary art for Citi Private Bank’s Art Advisory & Finance group.
 He brings more than a decade of curatorial work in major American museums.
 Learn more

 Photo by J. Adam Fenster.